 Grilled Chicken with White Barbecue Sauce is tasty and unique and it’s grilling season, so don’t miss out on trying this!
 And this tasty grilled chicken is low-carb, Keto, low-glycemic, gluten-free, dairy-free, and South Beach Diet friendly!
-Use the Recipes-by-Diet-Type Index to find more recipes like this one.
+Use Grilling Recipes to find more recipes like this one.

 Like all my grilled chicken recipes, I start with trimming the chicken well and then cutting small slits that go crosswise down each chicken breast.
 (This helps the chicken cook more evenly and lets the marinade penetrate the meat more.)
 I save all the scraps to make homemade chicken stock, so I don’t mind trimming enough to get the chicken breasts close to an even thickness.
 Mix the vinegar, apple juice, horseradish, lemon juice, and cayenne pepper to make the seasoning for the marinade and sauce.
 (Taste to see if you want to add a little sweetener.)
 Then divide that seasoning mixture in half.
 Mix 1/3 cup olive oil into one half of the seasoning mixture to make the marinade.
 Put the chicken into a Ziploc bag, pour in the marinade, and let it marinate 6-8 hours in the refrigerator.